-It is not suggested that the disciple's service to others should consist of a tame and bloodless platitudinism.
+It is not suggested that the disciple's service to others should consist of a tame and bloodless platitudinous behavior.
 The technique is in the highest sense positive, virile, and masterful.
 It is the developed diagnostic element in it that tempers and adjusts the whole technical adaptation to the appropriate measure of expression and exercise.
-It enables him to stand aside, to become selfless in the presence of another's difficulty, that the conditions of it brought to him may appear in their right setting and character, unobstructed by the personal opinion of the disciple about them.
-It is not what he thinks about the matter from his point of evolution, but what it means in the life and circumstances of the one who presents it to him.
-That is a fine point, and the disciple is on trial as to how he deals with it.
-He is to lead and suggest, enlighten and inspire, penetrate the hidden associations and ramifications of a difficulty, reveal a way of ascension over it o much so that he himself, or any personal predilection, scarcely appears, but only the revealing of a new way, a larger thought, a subtle flavor of that blessed influence entrusted to him by the Master for self-effacing dispensation.
+It enables them to stand aside and to become selfless in the presence of another's difficulty.
+The conditions of it brought to them may appear in their right setting and character, unobstructed by the personal opinion of the disciple about them.
+It is not what they think about the matter from their point of evolution, but what it means in the life and circumstances of the one who presents it to them.
+That is a fine point, and the disciple is on trial as to how they deal with it.
+They are to lead and suggest, enlighten and inspire, penetrate the hidden associations and ramifications of difficulty, and reveal a way of ascension over it so much so that they themselves, or any personal predilection, scarcely appears.
+They must only reveal a new way, a larger thought, and a subtle flavor of that blessed influence entrusted to them by the Master for self-effacing dispensation.